-Education has been one of the earliest topics dealt with comparatively across countries in the IMISCOE network.
-The Standing Committee aims at stimulating international comparative research on the intersections between education, (international) mobility and social inequality.
-It combines the research interests and experiences of two previous research clusters: the Standing Committee on Education & Social Mobility (since 2012) and the Research Group on International Student Mobility and Migration (since 2015).
+The Standing Committee Education and Social Inequality aims at stimulating international comparative research on the intersections between education, (international) mobility and social inequality.
+It combines the research interests and experiences of two previous research clusters: the Standing Committee on Education & Social Mobility and the Research Group on International Student Mobility and Migration.
 The merger of these two clusters reflects the ongoing central importance of the field of education – at the primary, secondary and tertiary level – for understanding international migration patterns as well as experiences and outcomes in host country contexts.
 Furthermore, it is through education that social inequalities are sustained, increased, or abolished.
-This is why this research cluster also specifically focuses on “social inequality”.
+This is why this Standing Committee also specifically focuses on “social inequality”.

 The intersections between education, (international) mobility and social inequality provide an ideal starting point to combine wider social theoretical work with empirical data collections and analyses.
 We aim to advance critical theoretical discussions on topics of social inequalities in education, education-to-work transitions as well as international mobility and education (e.g. students and refugees).
 In the past, we have called attention to theories of social reproduction and we will continue to work on these realms, yet we also aim at extending the focus to, for example, organizational approaches in order to foster our understanding of the systemic and institutional production of educational trajectories and social inequality.
 Moreover, we seek to strengthen the topics of discrimination and racism in education and particularly invite researchers working on these topics to contribute to the SC’s activities.

 Names of coordinators

 Uppsala University, Sweden